 - MN, Oregon Health And Science University, 1993

-The focus of this course is health promotion and disease prevention in the community.
-Content germane to this course includes a process of community assessment, program planning, implementation and evaluation.
-Knowledge of basic epidemiology, communicable disease surveillance, survey data and cultural assessment contribute to a thorough knowledge of the community.
-Attention will be given to issues of social justice for vulnerable populations.
+The focus of this course is public health promotion and disease prevention among vulnerable populations in the community.
+Core content includes community assessment, health program planning and evaluation for a select aggregate at risk with a focus on population-based interventions and health outcomes.
+Knowledge of basic epidemiology, communicable disease surveillance, survey data and cultural assessment contribute to a thorough knowledge of the community and population at risk.
+Attention will be given to themes of cultural diversity, health disparity, and social determinants of health.

 NURS 408 Community Health Nursing (undergraduate)

 Applies a synthesis of nursing, social, and public health theories to the assessment and care of aggregates in the community.
 Practice is collaborative with a focus on promoting and protecting the health of populations.
 Community health planning for aggregates or populations is done using a variety of agencies and resources in the community.
 The public health delivery system is differentiated from the private health care delivery system in its emphasis on social justice.
 Prerequisites: All 300-level clinical nursing courses.

 NURS 304 Advanced Communication Skills (BSN Completion)